 - Draw up the muscles around back passage, as if you are trying to stop passing wind.
 Make sure that you do not contract your buttock muscles while you do this.

-- Draw up the muscles around your urethra, as though you are trying to stop the flow of urine.
+- Draw up the muscles around your vagina and urethra, as though you are trying to stop the flow of urine.
 Hold for as long as you can.
-For a count of five to start with for example.
+For example, for a count of five and then relax for a count of five.

 - Then slowly relax and let go.

-- Do as many repetitions as you can until you feel your muscles getting tired.
-Gradually increase the length of time that you hold each contraction (build up to 10 seconds or more if you feel you can).
+- Gradually increase the length of time that you hold each contraction (build up to 10 seconds or more if you feel you can) and do as many repetitions as you can until you feel your muscles getting tired.